Llywelyn ap Gruffudd: All of Wales

-By early 1258, Llywelyn was using the title Prince of Wales, first used in an agreement between Llywelyn and his supporters and the Scottish nobility associated with the Comyn family.
-The English Crown refused to recognise this title however, and, in 1263, Llywelyn's brother, Dafydd, went over to King Henry.
+In early 1258, Llywelyn was using the title Prince of Wales, first used in an agreement between Llywelyn and his supporters and the Scottish nobility associated with the Comyn family.
+The English Crown refused to recognise this title however, and, in 1263, Llywelyn's brother, Dafydd was hostile against the Prince and submitted himself to King Henry.

+Then in January 1260, Llywelyn pursued his interests internally by dislodging Roger Mortimer of Buellt.
+This would be an act of war which would be followed by an English decree which was summoned in Oxford on 1 August.
+Armies assembled at Shrewsbury and Chester with the sole purpose of removing Llywelyn from power.
+However, the English could not come to an agreement in government over the matter, and a truce was enacted again for a further 2 years.
+After 2 years the English continued castle building which caused a revolt from the Welsh, who in turn requested and were assisted by Llywelyn in defending their lands in Maelienydd.
+After, Llywelyn continued his expansion into South Wales to the Lordship of Brecon, where he received fealty from the Welsh who too ousted their Anglo-Norman Marcher Lord Mortimer.
+This success brought him to the attention of the Montfort family, which would start a new era for Gwynedd and Llywelyn.
+The change in territory forced Edward I to return to Wales for the first time since 1254.

-On 12 December 1263, in the commote of Ystumanner, Gruffydd ap Gwenwynwyn did homage and swore fealty to Llywelyn.
+On 12 December 1263, in the commote of Ystumanner, Gruffydd ap Gwenwynwyn (Mathrafal, Powys Wenwynwyn) did homage and swore fealty to Llywelyn.
 In return he was made a vassal lord and the lands taken from him by Llywelyn about six years earlier were restored to him.

-In England, Simon de Montfort (the Younger) defeated the king's supporters at the Battle of Lewes in 1264, capturing the king and the Lord Edward.
-Llywelyn began negotiations with de Montfort, and in 1265, offered him 30,000 marks in exchange for a permanent peace, in which Llywelyn's right to rule Wales would be acknowledged.
-The Treaty of Pipton, 22 June 1265, established an alliance between Llywelyn and de Montfort, but the very favourable terms given to Llywelyn in this treaty were an indication of de Montfort's weakening position.
-De Montfort was to die at the Battle of Evesham in 1265, a battle in which Llywelyn took no part.